 For Lugavere’s mom, her view on nutrition was shaped in a time when fat and cholesterol were the bad guys; she saw eating a whole bag of fat-free pretzels as being healthy.
 She’s slowly come around to understanding Lugavere’s work, but dementia makes it difficult to make her own choices and her aide isn’t trained in nutrition.
 Now, she’s eating better and Lugavere said she’s been more stable.

-Watch the full interview to learn why eating fewer meals may be better for you, why eating in moderation isn’t good advice, and how to wean yourself off junk foods.
+Watch the full interview to learn why eating fewer meals may be better for you, why eating in moderation isn’t good advice, and how to wean yourself off junk foods (or listen to it on The WellBe Podcast!).